Von der Leyen Commission II: Trade

+In January 2026, India and the European Union concluded a landmark India–European Union Free Trade Agreement, aimed at eliminating tariffs on over 90% of goods to strengthen economic and strategic ties.
+Ursula von der Leyen called it the "mother of all deals".

 Immigration

 In February 2025, Polish Prime Minister Donald Tusk told Ursula von der Leyen that Poland would not implement the EU Migration Pact, i.e. the mandatory relocation of 30,000 asylum seekers or the payment of €600 million, and recalled that Poland had accepted a large number of Ukrainian refugees.

-In March 2025, Poland suspended the right to apply for asylum at the Belarus-Poland border, with the European Commission supporting Poland's move.
+In March 2025, Poland suspended the right to apply for asylum at the Belarus-Poland border, a decision supported by the European Commission.

+On 27 January 2026, Ursula von der Leyen and Indian Prime Minister Narendra Modi signed a mobility and migration partnership agreement alongside a free trade agreement in New Delhi to expand legal pathways to the EU for Indian students and skilled workers.
+According to von der Leyen, this agreement is crucial for addressing long-term labor shortages in the European market by easing visa processes.

+In June 2026, amid the Ukrainian conscription crisis, von der Leyen signaled plans to alter the terms of the Temporary Protection Directive, an emergency mechanism granting immediate protection to displaced persons fleeing the Russo-Ukrainian War, writing to bloc leaders that future extensions must not undermine Ukraine's self-defense capacity.
+Following these discussions, on 26 June 2026, the European Commission formally proposed extending temporary protection for displaced Ukrainians until March 2028.
+At the direct request of the Ukrainian government, the proposal introduced a restriction excluding newly arriving Ukrainian men aged 23 to 60 subject to mobilization from automatic temporary protection status.
+Under Ukraine’s martial law, this age cohort is prohibited from leaving the country.

+EU Migration Commissioner Magnus Brunner oversaw the entry into application of the New Pact on Migration and Asylum on 12 June 2026, describing the comprehensive reform as the beginning of a broader operational implementation process.
+He emphasized strict compliance with the rules, noting that the pact establishes a legally binding European framework for all member states, with the Commission monitoring national implementation plans.

 Multiannual Financial Framework 2028-34

-On 16 July 2025, the Commission proposed a draft of the Multiannual Financial Framework for the years 2028-34, reorganizing its structure into four pillars (National and regional partnership plans, Competitiveness Fund, Global Europe Fund and European public administration) and increasing the overall spending as a percent of gross national income of the member states combined from 1.05% to 1.26%.
+On 16 July 2025, the Commission proposed a draft of the Multiannual Financial Framework for the years 2028-34, reorganising its structure into four pillars (National and regional partnership plans, Competitiveness Fund, Global Europe Fund and European public administration) and increasing the overall spending as a percent of gross national income of the member states combined from 1.05% to 1.26%.
 The Commission also included new sources of EU's own revenues in the draft budget.